aib/aibsmod-q3/aibsmod/readme.txt

 		This setting controls whether players drop their current powerups (e.g. quad) when they die in team games, as they do in FFA games.

 	* am_droppableWeapons <0/1>
-		Controls whether the "drop weapon" client command is enabled.
+		This setting controls whether the "drop weapon" client command is enabled.

 	* am_teleportDelay <n>
-		Controls whether the "teleport" command (see the "Client Commands" section below) is enabled, and the delay between teleports.
+		This setting controls whether the "teleport" command (see the "Client Commands" section below) is enabled, and the delay between teleports.
 If it is a negative number, the command is disabled.
 Otherwise, it is the delay in milliseconds between successive uses of the "teleport" command.
 Players can "callvote teleportdelay n" to change this setting.

 	* am_spawnHealth <n>
 		If set (greater than 0), players will start with this amount of health.
 This variable can be adjusted by maps; see the Mapmaking section below for details.